ClaytonSmith/Pcaso/README.md

 Run the following:
 > git clone http://github.com/claytonsmith/pcaso

 > cd pcaso

 > npm install

 ### Starting the server
 > npm start

-The server will be running on port 3000 by default.
+By default, the server will run on port 3000.
+If you wish to change the port number, be sure to change the auth paths in `config/auth`.

 ## Features